What is the VAT threshold and when do you need to register for VAT?

 VAT cash accounting scheme

-Another popular choice for start-ups and small businesses (turnover must be less than £1.35m), in this scheme you only have to pay VAT on your sales once you have received payment from your customers.
-Likewise you only reclaim VAT on any purchases you make once you have paid your supplier.
+Another popular choice for startups and small businesses, but it is only accessible for those with a turnover of less than £1.35m.
+In this scheme, you only have to pay VAT on your sales once you have received payment from your customers.
+Likewise, you only reclaim VAT on any purchases you make once you have paid your supplier.

-You cannot use the cash accounting scheme in conjunction with the VAT flat rate scheme.
+However, you still have to pay HMRC, even if the invoices haven’t been paid yet, which can risk cashflow issues.
+You also cannot use the cash accounting scheme in conjunction with the VAT flat rate scheme.

 Annual accounting scheme